hyeok719/CPFA/README.md

 ### 4-3.
 File Download
 - Ensure *Terms of Use* is set to **Accepted**.
 - Click **Submit form**.
-- Download the generated file and place it inside the `input_data` folder.
+- Download the generated file and place it inside the `download_data` folder.

 ---